Skip to content

 Other Cancers:

 Women who have had vaginal or cervical cancer, and men who have had penile cancer are at higher risk of developing anal cancer.
-This is also linked to HPV infection.

 Benign Anal Lesions: